As/Is

 by accident, right?
 I would’ve noticed by

 now if you were going to Penn State.
-What
+So:

 "as if, Adam; as if I had any idea how to handle